Panblack/ezdpl/README.md

 #Version 1.1

 * Merged ezdpl.sh and ezdpl_auto.sh, added a parameter before ip_address to make it run in silent mode.
+* Support server sshd port other than 22.
-* Auto deployment multipule servers with auto.sh together with server.list.
+* Auto deploy multipule servers with scripts like auto.sh .
-Usage: ./auto.sh app/version

 ##Important!
-Warning: This project is not 'Out of the box'.
-Always make your own changes to it.
+**Warning: This project is not 'Out of the box'.
+Always make your own changes, and use with EXTREME CAUTION.**
+Oct 22 2015

 #Version 1.0